solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-46.md

 > Then look at the EXPONENT, `(-x-1)`, according to the `FUNCTIONS' TRANSFORMATION`, it seems to move graph to the ~right~ by 1 unit, but wrong!
 It should be a WHOLE: `-(x+1)`, so it is move **LEFT** by 1 unit, **AND THEN** flip around **HORIZONTALLY**.
+When it flips horizontally, it initially flips about `y-axis`, but since it was moved left by 1 unit, it then flips about the `x = -1`.

 > Then look at the FACTOR, `-2(...) +7`.
 It should **FIRST** to **FLIP** vertically, **AND THEN** move up 7 units.